TheJiahao/laskutys/README.md

 > Pass `unit_price` and `vat_rate` as string, so that they can be converted to decimal without errors.
 > This avoids rounding errors due to imprecision of floating-point numbers.

-The data can also be defined directly in Typst as array:
+The data can also be defined directly in Typst as an array:

 ```typst
 #let data = (